roydejong/BeatSaberMultiplayerChat/README.md

 ### Voice chat
 Players who have this mod installed can talk in multiplayer lobbies and hear others.

+When other players speak, you'll hear spatial audio coming from their avatar's head.

 #### Settings
 You can select and test your recording device and set up your Push-to-Talk keybind in the Mod Settings.
 I recommend reviewing your settings there before heading into a lobby.